Anlo Youth Organisation

 The Anlo Youth Organisation (also known as the Anlo Youth Association) was a political party that existed in the Gold Coast and later Ghana.
 It campaigned for the Ewe people under British rule to stay within Ghana after independence.
 It ended by merging with other parties to form a united opposition to the Convention People's Party.

+The symbol of the party was crossed keys in white on a green background.